hydraroot/Setup-Meteor-M-N2-3-with-LRPT-Decoder-and-MeteorGIS/ff.md

 Example M2_LRPT_Decoder.ini configuration files for other modes are attached in the archive!<br>

-A Satellite Tracking program like Orbitron (<a href="http://www.stoff.pl" target="_blank" style="text-decoration:none">http://www.stoff.pl</a>) or
+A Satellite Tracking program like Orbitron (<a href="http://www.stoff.pl" target="_blank" style="text-decoration:none">http://www.stoff.pl</a>).<br>
- WXTrack (<a href="http://www.satsignal.eu/software/wxtrack.htm" target="_blank" style="text-decoration:none">http://www.satsignal.eu/software/wxtrack.htm</a>).<br>

 ## Setup Orbitron/SDRSharp<br>

-Orbitron or WXtrack takes care of the doppler shift frequency correction for the carrier of the Meteor Demodulator Plugin.<br>
+Orbitron takes care of the doppler shift frequency correction for the carrier of the Meteor Demodulator Plugin.<br>
 DDE Tracking client Plugin collects data from Orbitron or any other Tracking client.<br>

 Note it's not gonna be used for correcting the main tuned frequency in SDRSharp the signal will be unlocked from the QPSK Plugin using that!<br>